eldridgea/blog/content/post/self-hosted-ebook-management.md

 Since it was intended for eink screens the UI can be a bit clunky on LCD screens like my phone and laptop, but given that I'm mostly only using the UI for a moment to get into a book, that's fine for me.

-## Calibre-Web Automated KOReader Syncing
+## CWA KOReader Syncing
 **Update August 2025**
-A few months after I finished this setup Calibe-Web Automated added [built-in functionality to sync KOReader clients](https://github.com/crocodilestick/Calibre-Web-Automated?tab=readme-ov-file#koreader-syncing-kosync-).
+A few months after I finished this setup, Calibe-Web Automated added [built-in functionality to sync KOReader clients](https://github.com/crocodilestick/Calibre-Web-Automated?tab=readme-ov-file#koreader-syncing-kosync-).
 This required installing a plugin on each KOReader app and disabling the native Progress Sync.
 Once that was done I was able to log in to that plugin using the server address and user accounts of Calibre-Web Automated.

 Similarly to the Koreader Sync Server sync server I was using previously, this unfortunately does not update progress in the web interface, but given that I only read via the KOReader app this is fine.
 The user experience is essentially identical once the plugin is installed on the clients, but this meant that I was able to run one less container and have one less set of credentials.
 I've been using this for a while now and will be sticking with it.